ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 and lots of ongoing research about these topics.
-However, this understanding of sex and gender as an intertwined collection of factors spanning biology, psychology, and sociology is the foundation we build on in this guide.
+However, this understanding of sex and gender as an intertwined collection of factors spanning biology, psychology, and sociology is the foundation upon which we build in this guide.

 1.3 Glossary of General Terminology
 -----------------------------------